wesorear9-code/Voting-Application/README.md

 Core features include key generation and exchange for each user/voter, secure casting of each vote, secure storage of each vote, and calculation of the winner(s) once all votes have been cast.
 Additional features would include having 2 separate applications for casting ballots and computing winners (with a secure network connection between each) and having the capability to handle full ballot voting.

+Additional information on this project may be seen in the Powerpoint Slideshow.

 Google Gemini was used for the generation of the initial GUI.
 The code for the internal logic of the program was written entirely by myself.